DM872/dm872.github.io/_posts/2020-05-04-lagrangian.md

 1. Generate a Lagrangian relaxation of this SCP.
 Write it in general terms for a SCP and for the numerical example given.

-2. Let the problem determined at the previous point be called LLBP (Lagrangian lower bound problem).
-Consider the arbitrarily decided set of values for the Lagrangian multipliers
+2. Let the problem determined at the previous point be called LR (Lagrangian relaxation problem or Lagrangian lower bound problem).
+Consider the arbitrarily decided set of values for the Lagrangian multipliers $\lambda_1=1.5,\lambda_2=1.6,\lambda_3=2.2$.
-   $\lambda_1=1.5,\lambda_2=1.6,\lambda_3=2.2$.
-   Find the solution to the LLBP and the corresponding lower bound $z_{LLBP}$ to the original problem.
+   Find the solution to the LR and the corresponding lower bound
+   $z_{LR}$ to the original problem.
 Is this a lower bound?
-Is the solution found for the LLBP feasible for the original problem?
-Is the solution found for the LLBP optimal for the original problem?
+Is the solution found for the LR feasible for the original problem?
+Is the solution found for the LR optimal for the original problem?

 3. Repeat the task at the point 2. for the set of values:
    $\lambda_1=10,\lambda_2=10,\lambda_3=10$.
 Under what
-   circumstances does the solutions to the LLBP being feasible for the original problem also imply that it is optimal for the original problem?
+   circumstances does the solutions to the LR being feasible for the original problem also imply that it is optimal for the original problem?